celsiusnarhwal/schemarin/README.md

 # Schemarin

 Schemarin (skˈiːmɚɹˌɪn) is a color scheme manager for [iTerm2](https://iterm2.com/).
-Schemarin makes it easy to add and remove color schemes, export them to share with others, or even preview them in your terminal.
+Schemarin makes it easy to add and remove color schemes, export them to share with others, and even preview them in your terminal.

 ## Installation